soniarostami04/projects/README_NCL_Sonia.md

 To continuously build on these challenges, expand my cybersecurity skills, and contribute to the security community with learning-based content and documentation.

----

-> “Hack the system, protect the people.” – Sonia Rostami